Gerardo L. Munck: United Nations Development Programme (UNDP)

 Munck collaborated with Dante Caputo and Guillermo O'Donnell in the preparation of the United Nations Development Programme’s (UNDP) report Democracy in Latin America.
 Toward a Citizens’ Democracy (2004).

 He also worked with Dante Caputo on a second regional report on democracy in Latin America prepared by the UNDP and the Organization of American States (OAS), Nuestra democracia (2010).

 With the UNDP, he elaborated a system to monitor corruption in Afghanistan, and wrote background papers for the UNDP regional reports on Asia and the Pacific on corruption and gender equality.

 Organization of American States (OAS)

 Munck developed a methodology to monitor elections for the Organization of American States (OAS).

 Open Government Partnership (OGP)

 Munck was a member of the inaugural International Experts Panel of the Open Government Partnership.

+Organization of Ibero-American States (OEI)

+Munck was appointed as a member of the High-Level Expert Commission which supports the Human Rights, Democracy and Equality Program, of the Organization of Ibero-American States for Education, Science and Culture (OEI).

 Personal life

 Munck's grandmother is swimmer Lilian Harrison.
 His brother is sociologist Ronaldo Munck.